arunneru/my-blog-site/content/posts/lasso/first.md

 ![ImTwo](/image/cross_validation.png)

+Fig.2.
+We plotted the Average Mean Squared Errors (MSEs) against the tuning parameter, which controlled the extent of the sparsity constraint within the loss function, during the bootstrapping procedure.
+The vertical bars, straddling individual data points, represent the standard deviation of the errors.

 ```{r variable-non-zero-coef, fig.cap = "In the linear model with GDP as the response variable and the minimum cross-validation error, the coefficients of significant variables are retained.
 Conversely, the lasso method introduces additional sparsity constraints, reducing the coefficients of other variables to zero."}